davidtwco/rfcs/text/0000-build-std.md

 will be merged with the standard library's profile (e.g. if the user sets `profile.release opt-level` that will override the standard library's release `opt-level`, or if the user sets `profile.release.rustflags` that will be appended to the standard library's release `rustflags`).
+The method of merging will depend on the type of the value (e.g. lists like `rustflags` will be merged, strings and other literals like `opt-level` prefer the user's setting).

 Profile overrides in the standard library's workspace continue to apply to its dependencies.
 User profile overrides for specific crates can only apply to the